City Relocation Overview

 Cost, housing, and daily setup

-Compared with many major U.S. markets, this city is relatively affordable, median gross rent is about $1,421, median home value is about $229,000, with enough population scale to support a broader local economy.
+Compared with many major U.S. markets, this city is relatively affordable, median gross rent is about $1,421, median home value is about $229,000, and the local economy may feel narrower than in larger metros.

 • Median rent: $1,421